hotwired/strada-site/_source/handbook/02_how_it_works.md

 }
 ```

-The component receives the `message` for the `"connect"` `event`, displays the native button with the `submitTitle`, and replies back to the web component when the native button is tapped.
+The component receives the `message` for the `"connect"` `event`, displays the native button with the `submitTitle`, and replies to the web component when the native button is tapped.

-_Note: There's additional work to setup [Strada iOS](https://github.com/hotwired/strada-ios) in your app for the first time.
-See the [Quick Start](https://github.com/hotwired/strada-ios/blob/main/docs/QUICK-START.md) guide to see the full instructions._
+_Note: There's additional work to set up [Strada iOS](https://github.com/hotwired/strada-ios) in your app for the first time.
+See the [Quick Start](https://github.com/hotwired/strada-ios/blob/main/docs/QUICK-START.md) guide for complete instructions._

 ## Building a Native Android Component